 Rep. Levin is a leader in efforts to improve the translation of cutting edge medical research into bedside care.
 He is the author of legislation called the Healthcare Improvements for Generating High Performance Act, or HIGH Performance Act, which aims to facilitate dissemination of best practices in medicine more quickly and effectively.

-Rep. Levin has served as Chair of the Trade Subcommittee during the 110th and 111th Sessions, seeking ways to use trade policy to shape globalization.
+Rep. Levin served as Chair of the Trade Subcommittee during the 110th and 111th Congress, seeking ways to use trade policy to shape globalization.
 He believes in expanding and shaping the rules for two-way competition in trade to advance the interest of U.S. businesses and workers in the global marketplace.

 He was involved in Uruguay Round negotiations, including playing a major role in maintaining strong U.S. trade remedy laws.
 He worked in the House on legislation implementing the Uruguay Round, the last completed round of multi-lateral trade liberalization, which established the World Trade Organization (WTO).